dvdzkwsk/flux-wizard-demo/README.md

 Halcyon
 -------
 A lightweight Flux-based Wizard platform for React.
-Wizards and steps provide clean life cycle hooks, and the Flux stores are designed to support concurrent (nested) wizards.

 Requirements
 ------------
 * React `^0.13.0`
-* ES6 (with ES7 flags enabled) transpiler until this package bundles a dist vesion.
+* ES6 (with ES7 flags enabled) transpiler until this package bundles a dist version.

 Getting Started
 ---------------